Divi vs Elementor: Which Page Builder Should You Use in 2026?

 |---|---|---|---|

-| Performance impact | Heavy — Divi adds significant CSS/JS | Moderate — lighter than Divi but still notable | Elementor |
+| Performance impact | Heavy: significant CSS/JS payload (public benchmark data) | Moderate, lighter than Divi but still notable | Elementor |

-| Visual editor | Powerful — full visual control, inline editing | Powerful — widget-based, real-time preview | Tie |
+| Visual editor | Full visual control, inline editing (per official Divi documentation) | Widget-based, real-time preview | Tie |

 | Pricing | $89/yr or $249 lifetime (unlimited sites) | Free core + Pro from $59/yr (1 site) | Divi |

-| Third-party add-ons | Good ecosystem within ET | Huge ecosystem — hundreds of add-on plugins | Elementor |
+| Third-party add-ons | Good ecosystem within Elegant Themes | Large ecosystem with hundreds of add-on plugins | Elementor |

-| Code quality | Generates heavy, complex markup | Cleaner than Divi but still builder-style markup | Elementor |
+| Code quality | Generates heavy, complex markup (public benchmarks) | Cleaner than Divi but still builder-style markup | Elementor |

-| Client editing | Divi Builder — clients can edit visually | Elementor frontend editor — clean for clients | Tie |
+| Client editing | Divi Builder: clients can edit visually | Elementor frontend editor, clean for clients | Tie |

-| Template library | Large — Divi layouts and Quick Sites | Very large — Elementor kit library | Elementor |
+| Template library | Large: Divi layouts and Quick Sites (per Elegant Themes docs) | Very large: Elementor kit library | Elementor |

-| WooCommerce support | Good via ET WooCommerce modules | Excellent — dedicated WooCommerce builder | Elementor |
+| WooCommerce support | Good via Elegant Themes WooCommerce modules | Dedicated WooCommerce builder | Elementor |

 Performance: the honest conversation